kenf1/bytes-radar/README.md

 - OAuth token management for private repository access
 - Native binaries for Linux, macOS and Windows
 - Experimental parallel processing and streaming analysis
+- Extensive provider configuration with custom headers, credentials, and settings
+- Advanced network configuration with proxy support and compression control
+- Intelligent file filtering with customizable rules and .gitignore support

 ## Supported Platforms